 - Pull apart the unit so the lining is pulled out through the top on one side and the quilted exterior and sleeve are on the opposite side.

-- Fold under the bottom raw edge of both the exterior tube and the lining tube ½” to create a clean folded edge on both.
+- Fold under the bottom raw edge of both the exterior tube and the sleeve ½” to create a clean folded edge on both.

 - Match up the sleeve to the exterior.
-The two pieces are wrong sides together and the bottom folded edges are flush.
+The two pieces should be wrong sides together and the bottom folded edges should be flush.
 Adjust the ½” folds if needed to insure the bottom edge is perfectly flush and the cover will sit flat.
 Pin in place all around the bottom.